 Where does Foundation Church get its budget from?

-By design, the Foundation Church budget and the LMPC operating budget are separate.
+We are a church plant of Lake Murray Presbyterian Church and Trinity Presbytery.
+By design, the Foundation Church budget and the Lake Murray Presbyterian Church (LMPC) operating budget are separate.
 A few years ago, LMPC conducted a capital campaign for several things: the creation of the Day School; the Honor Tower; some building and grounds improvements; with the remaining funds going toward the possible formation of a daughter church.
 Because this is true, the year by year operating budget of LMPC will not be affected in any significant way.
 Some LMPC members have given specifically for the new church.
 For 2019, LMPC created a budget line of $10,000 to help Foundation Church.
 We have received a substantial gift from Eastminster Presbyterian Church: $15,000 a year for three years, beginning in 2019.
 The Presbytery and PCUSA have also given funds to support the work of the new church.
 Finally, some members of the Pioneer Team have pledged in 2019 for Foundation Church.

 How long before Foundation Church is financially independent?

 From the first day, Foundation Church has worked to become financially independent – it’s part of why we asked our Pioneers to pledge for Foundation Church.
 In order to be completely independent, we will need to meet basic full-time salary and benefits requirements for Pastor James and Martha Lavigne, in addition to basic operating expenses.
-New churches are often financially independent in 3-5 years, and the capital campaign money provides about a 3 year window for full time pay and benefits for James.
+New churches are often financially independent in 3-5 years.

 When will Foundation Church officially be a “church”?

 Usually a church can officially charter with Presbytery – i.e. become a recognized church – when it has north of 100 members/”Settlers” who are giving financially and participating – that number can be smaller, depending on the scale of giving.
 Our goal is to have 100 members in year three.
-Right now, we have a substantial Pioneer team: 23, and had a very good first worship showing: 63 attended our Christmas Eve service.
-But this does not mean that we’re only 37 people away from being independent.
-Until that time, Foundation Church is under the oversight of the LMPC Session, and James is supervised by Dr. Sloan.
+Right now, we have a substantial Pioneer team: 25, and an average of 40 people in attendance on Sunday.
+Until Foundation Church charters, it is under the oversight of the LMPC Session, and James is supervised by Dr. Sloan.